 What is a Mortgage Loan Officer?

-Wondering how to become a Loan Officer in Colorado?
-First you'll need to start with getting licensed.
 Here are the steps you need to take to become a Colorado Mortgage Loan Originator.

 How to Become a Colorado Mortgage Loan Originator